secure-systems-lab/dsse/protocol.md

 ## Multi-signature Verification

 Multi-signature enhances the security by allowing multiple signers to sign the same payload.
-The resulted signatures are encoded and transmitted preferably using the recommended [JSON envelope](envelope.md).
+The resulting signatures are encoded and transmitted, preferably using the recommended [JSON envelope](envelope.md).

 A `(t, n)`-ENVELOPE is valid if the enclosed signatures pass the verification